Success Criterion 1.3.3 - Level A

 Sensory Characteristics

 Ensure instructions can be understood by everyone.
-Instructions that only use shape, size, location, orientation or sound are not understandable for everyone.
-For example, people who are blind cannot see shape.
-Combine multiple properties to allow everyone to understand the instructions.
+Instructions that use only shape, size, location, orientation or audio are not understandable for everyone.
+For example, people who are blind cannot see shapes.
+Combine multiple properties to allow everyone to understand instructions.

 Impact

-When referring to the 'green button', someone who is colour blind or visually impaired might not know which button is meant.
+• When referring to the 'green button', someone who is color blind or visually impaired might not know which button is meant.
 By adding a secondary characteristic, such as the location, the instruction becomes more clear.

 Check